 - Separate the eggs, placing the egg whites in one large bowl and egg yolks into another large bowl.

 - Add the butter, sugar and lemon rind (if using) to the egg yolks and beat until they become thick & creamy.
 Add the milk and sifted flour to the mixture and fold in.

-- Whisk the egg whites with an electric whisk until they form soft peaks.
+- Now whisk the egg whites with an electric whisk (using clean whisk attachments - see notes above) until they form soft peaks.